mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 }
 ```

-# Participate on the campaign!
+# Participate in The Campaign!

 And that's it!
 That's how you write a unit test for a `mmctl` command.
 If you are interested on contributing to this Open Source campaign, please check the [Up for Grabs tickets](https://github.com/mattermost/mattermost-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22Up+For+Grabs%22) on our Github repository and search for those referring to `mmctl` (or for any other!).
 If you see a ticket that you would like to work on, just leave a comment asking for it to be assigned to you.